The dos and don’ts of helping someone with anxiety

 DO listen to how they want to be supported

 When you ask the person how you can support them, listen carefully to their preferences.
+After all, you want to know how to help people with anxiety and support them.
 They may want help breaking down a task they are anxious about, they may want you to distract them from their anxious thoughts or they may just want someone to talk to.

 By taking the time to listen and understand their needs, you can give them emotional support that will really make a difference.